Head of Department and Professor of the History of Philosophy

 Teaching modern political philosophy has made me interested in, especially, the political thought of post-Hobbesian philosophers like Locke, Hume, Smith, and Burke.
 Their concerns seem utterly different from those of, e.g., Rawls, Nozick, and Kymlicka.
 Their concern is not with the moral ideals on which politics should be founded, but rather with the more fundamental question of how politics is possible in the first place, given the dramatic inequalities that are, so they think, an inevitable feature of modern commercial societies.
 I want to explore this aspect of eighteenth-century political thought in a short book.

 I am willing to supervise research students on most topics in eighteenth-century British philosophy, and in early modern moral and political thought more generally.
+Please get in touch if you are interested in being supervised by me, as a full-time, part-time, or visiting PhD/MPhil student.

 I studied English at Balliol College, Oxford, before doing an MA in philosophy at the Graduate Faculty of the New School for Social Research in New York.
 Later I returned to Oxford to do the B.Phil. in philosophy, and wrote my D.Phil under the supervision of Galen Strawson, on the free will problem in eighteenth-century British philosophy.